 Swallowing risk aside, there are a number of other reasons why implants are often preferable to dentures.
 Since they are secured in the gum and bone, implants are very strong and are able to function as regular teeth.
 The positioning of the implants means that they won’t slide or move in the mouth, reducing the risk of embarrassment when a patient smiles or the risk of having the dentures slip out when a patient is eating.

 Implants are more expensive than dentures, though.
 If you need replacement teeth but are concerned about the cost differences between implants and dentures, you can discuss financing options with your dentist.
-To learn more about the best prices dental implants miami and its benefits, contact the Miami implant dentistry practice of Dr. John Gallardo today at (305) 447-1447 today.
+To learn more about the best prices for dental implants in Miami and their benefits, contact the Miami implant dentistry practice of Dr. John Gallardo today at (305) 447-1447 today.